 - Grease then line the cake pans with parchment paper.

-- Alternate between adding the milk and the remaining flour to the cake batter, mixing it with each addition.
+- Alternate between adding 120 ml Plant Based Milk and the remaining dry ingredients to the cake batter, mixing it with each addition.
+Scrape down the bowl to ensure everything is fully combined.

 - Bake at 350°F for 20-25 minutes until the cakes are well risen and slightly firm to the touch.
 They will be pale in colour and slightly removed from the sides of the pan.
+Let the cakes cool for 10 minutes before removing from the pans and cooling completely on a wire rack.

 - Add the second layer on top and repeat the filling as before.
+Then place the final layer on top, crumb side down.

 - Crumb coat with buttercream then chill in the fridge for 30 minutes.
 TOP TIP – use an offset spatula to add the buttercream to the top and sides and finish off the sides with the cake scraper.